HosamSaleh1/HosamSaleh1/README.md

 ### <h1><center>Hi 👋 I'm Hosam Saleh</center></h1>

 <h2>Full Stack Engineer, from Al Fayoum, Egypt.</h2>
-* Crafting software
+<strong>* Crafting software<br>
-* Hunting bugs
+* Hunting bugs<br></strong>
-- 🔭 I’m currently Using Python for Development and Scripting ...
+- 🔭 I’m currently Using Python for Development and Scripting ...<br>
-- 🌱 I’m currently Summons Web Scraping for data Science ...
+- 🌱 I’m currently Summons Web Scraping for data Science ...<br>
-- 👯 All of my projects are available at <a href="https://github.com/HosamSaleh1?tab=repositories" alt="My Repos">My Repository</a> ...
+- 👯 All of my projects are available at <a href="https://github.com/HosamSaleh1?tab=repositories" alt="My Repos">My Repository</a> ...<br>
-ship Shipping softwares in Docker on Prem and on the Cloud ..
+ship Shipping softwares in Docker on Prem and on the Cloud ..<br>
-- 🤔 I’m Learning competitive programming / problem solving / Encryption ...
+- 🤔 I’m Learning competitive programming / problem solving / Encryption ...<br>
-- 💬 Ask me about Building the web: I use Flask ...
+- 💬 Ask me about Building the web: I use Flask ...<br>

 I love to work with apple, and play with Linux penguin, thinking I'am interested in Web Development, Building devtools, Automation, DevOps, and Cloud Technologies.